qsdfo/birds_latent_generation/README.md

                     text = "ah"

+# Processing the database
-## Chunk files
+## Chunk files (optional)
-Recordings can be too long for there spectrograms to fit in memory.
-Depending on your computer's RAM, you may need to chunk files first.
+Depending on your computer's RAM and recordings length, spectrograms may not fit in memory.
-In that case run
+In that case run, you can chunk files in a database by running

-    python utils/chunk_files

-Duration is hard-coded in the function... but it's quite easy to find it (chunk_duration_second)

-## Calibrate decibel
-You may want to run main_calibrate_db to find the ideal values for the ref and min dB parameters

-    python main_calibrate_db.py
+    python main_chunk.py -n database_name -d 120

+Argument -n is the name of the database.
+Argument -d is is the duration for chunks in seconds (you can omit this argument which will default to 120 seconds)

+It will create another database folder with "_chunks" appended at the end of the name.
+The code does not deal with TextGrids for now, so you will need to perform automatic segmentation as described below.

 ## Preprocess
-Create a json file listing the files
+Create a json file listing the wav files in the database

-    python main_preprocess.py
+    python main_preprocess.py -n database_name

+This will create another processed folder where it stores JSON files containing information about both the database and the processing.

+    birds_latent_generation
+    └───data
+        └───raw
+        └───processed
+            └───name
+                └───id (based on date and time)
+                    └───...

-## Segment
+## Segment (optional)
-This step is useless if your database has been manually annotated (this is the case for BIRD_DB).
+This step is useless if your database has been manually annotated (this is the case for bird_db).
-Otherwise, it performs automatic segmentation and populate the
+Otherwise, it performs automatic segmentation.

-    python main_segment.py
+    python main_segment.py -n database_name

 - main_spectrogram
 - train and generate with main_torch